ganrad/Ansible-Web-Infra-Deploy/README.md

 **Important Notes:**
 1. This project assumes readers are familiar with writing simple Ansible automation scripts using the YAML language and/or have prior experience working with other IT infrastructure automation tools such as Chef and Puppet.
 2. This project was tested with Ansible v2.2.1 and Red Hat JBoss Web Server v3.1.
 The provided Ansible scripts can be easily modified to deploy vanilla (Apache community bits) Apache Web/Httpd and Apache Tomcat 7/8 servers if needed.
+3. This project was only tested on hosts running Red Hat Enterprise Linux v7.1+.
+The Ansible scripts will have to be modified for deploying the infrastructure components on Windows hosts.
-3. Apache Web/Httpd Server can be configured to use either 'mod_jk' or 'mod_cluster' load balancer plugins.
+4. Apache Web/Httpd Server can be configured to use either 'mod_jk' or 'mod_cluster' load balancer plugins.
 The Apache Httpd Server bundled with JBoss Core Services Collection is pre-configured to use 'mod_cluster' as the load balancer by default.
 Therefore, the Apache Web and Tomcat servers deployed by the Ansible playbooks in this project will use 'mod_cluster' as the load balancer.
-4.  'mod_cluster' load balancer can dynamically discover backend Apache Tomcat worker instances (nodes) and register them.
+5.  'mod_cluster' load balancer can dynamically discover backend Apache Tomcat worker instances (nodes) and register them.
 To use this dynamic discovery feature, UDP multicast has to be enabled on all hosts running both Apache Web/Httpd and Apache Tomcat servers.
 Although, it's possible (& supported) to configure the backend Apache Tomcat worker instances with a list of Apache Web/Httpd servers/IP's (static discovery), this project uses the dynamic discovery feature.

 For easy and quick reference, readers can refer to the following on-line resources as needed.